UKCloud/documentation/articles/vmware/vmw-ref-vcd-10-1.md

 ## Legacy UI

 The Legacy UI is no longer available in vCloud Director 10.1.
+All tasks can now be performed using the HTML5-based Tenant Portal, removing the requirement for the Flash browser plugin.

 ## Browser support